 - Faster results: structured facilitation accelerates the capture of evidence-based information, improving the objectivity of your decision.
 Structure also expedites results by getting the meeting participants (aka subject matter experts) to arrive prepared.
 The meeting provides time to share and justify answers to questions already provided in advance.
 Without structure, the questions may be heard for the first time, leaving participants ill-prepared to respond.
 With a prior understanding of your questions and issues that need to be discussed, participants respond faster.

 - Richer results: by pooling skills and resources, diverse and heterogeneous groups generate higher degrees of innovation.
 Diverse groups are capable of developing wider understanding and even anticipate future demands, subsequently saving time and money across the life cycle of your project or program.
 If you want the same answer you always get, clone yourself.
-If you are seeking breakthrough or innovation, stir it up.
+If you are seeking breakthrough or innovation, stir things up.

 - People stimulate people: structured facilitation provides the catalyst for innovative opportunities.
 Multiple and sometimes competing perspectives generate a richer (360 degree) understanding of problems and challenges, rather than a narrow, myopic view.
-Through greater understanding, groups are more stimulated and empowered to generate specific responses.
+Groups stimulate and empower one another to create valuable contributions that did not walk into the room.